Station Upgrade Phase 1 Almost Done!!!

-We are working out the details for a full overhaul of the operating positions.
-HF is being broke off from VHF/UHF in to a seperate room.
-The new HF positions might be in operation before Thanksgiving.
-Once the HF positions are complete the VHF/UHF room will be completely refurbished (new floor, new consoles, a few new radios, additional operating positions) and by the completion of this we hope to have our satellite station fully operational.
+We are in final stages of a full overhaul of the operating positions.
+HF is being broke off from VHF/UHF in to a separate room.
+All 4 of the new HF positions are now operational (as of 5/20/2015).
+Once the HF positions are complete the VHF/UHF room will be completely refurbished (new floor, new consoles, a few new radios, additional operating positions).
+Work on the VHF/UHF room will likely start this fall.
+Only things left in the HF room is a new 220v line for the Alpha 9500, switch over the existing fluorescent lighting for LED, and the addition of Exit & Egress lighting.
+Our Satellite Station hopefully will be online and operational by the end of summer.

 First Friday of the month (September through June) our meetings are held at the Kettering Recreation Center at 2900 Glengary Drive in Kettering, OH at 7:30 PM.